 My point is that you never have enough time if you think you never have enough time.
 Besides, rushing makes you stressed out and doesn’t do anyone any good.

 Can you begin to integrate these habits into your daily routines today?
-The Four Happy Teacher Habits video will go a long way to help you.

 I’m happy to tell you that my son’s fever disappeared by mid-morning, and he will be ready for the opening night of his play.